- All workers are entitled to 5.6 weeks’ statutory paid holiday. This can include bank and public holidays.

 - Part-time workers should receive the same entitlement as their full-time colleagues, but on a pro rata basis.

 - Workers are entitled to receive a week’s pay for each week’s leave.
-Overtime should be included if it is both compulsory and guaranteed.
+Overtime should be included if it is worked on a regular and/or recurring basis.

 - Unlike the basic statutory holiday (4 weeks), additional statutory holiday (the additional 1.6 weeks) may be carried forward to the next year.